Domiii/dbux/README.md

       * Solution: Use a separate map to track callbacks and their points of passage instead
    * `StaticTraceTDNode` displays Schedule/Push/Pop as separate executions
 * [dbux-cli -> dbux run]
-   * breakpoints in run file don't work anymore unless a debugger statement is added
+   * breakpoints in dbux-run don't work anymore unless at least one debugger statement is added
 * [instrumentation]
    * [loops]
+      * capture loop variables in BlockStart
       * new data types:
          * `staticLoop`
          * `loop`